dereuromark/cakephp-tinyauth/README.md

 bin/cake plugin load TinyAuth
 ```

-**Note:** The AuthUser component and helper can work standalone with any dependencies.
+**Note:** The AuthUser component and helper can work standalone without requiring the official plugins.
+They work with any authentication solution that sets an identity in the request.

 ## Docs
 For setup and usage see [Docs](/docs).